veloceapps/veloce-sfdx-v3/README.md

                                                                                     mode

   -e, --externalid=externalid                                                       The column name of the external ID.

+  -m, --members=members                                                             Pushes only specific type of data or
+                                                                                    even name of object

   -o, --ignorefields=ignorefields                                                   Coma separated list of fields to
                                                                                     ignore during load